cosden/cosden.github.io/_posts/2019-07-06-I-started-a-blog.md

 utensils the whole way through the buffet line or put them in my pocket?

 See what I mean?
-No one wants to hear my random rantanings and ravings.
+No one wants to hear my random rantings and ravings.
 I could literally write a book on first-world problems and complaints.
 Hey, maybe you want to hear this things...if you do let me know.
 Poke me on [twitter](https://twitter.com/iancosden) and